master

 on your query handler.

-If you are using an external router, remember to send ALL /query
+If you are using an external router, remember to send ALL requests go to your handler (at

 package main